 Sipping from his tea, which had been provided by an eager house elf, Draco leaned back in the comfy recliner, and held the parchment in one hand and studied the drawing.

 It was quite detailed.
 The disdain for the man in the glass was clear in the caster's face, as well as his concentration.
-The man in the window did not appear to be having a great day, he looked weather worn and tired, bent over wearily as he trudged along a rough, rocky path.
+The man in the window did not appear to be having a great day, he looked weather worn and tired, bent over wearily in the hall of his house.

 The artist really had outdone himself, even the two men's outfits were detailed.
 One man's family crest was clearly drawn on the back of his cape, it looked familiar, and Draco thought he remembered it from some gory history.